crabface/cf_ai_spyfall/README.md

 ## 🤝 Contributing

 This is a demo project for Cloudflare's internship application.
-Feel free to fork and build upon it!
+No collaborators.

 ## 📝 License